Humanitarian thought: opportunities for change

 - It is time to ensure Global Britain is a force for good.
-By Rt Hon Tobias Ellwood MP, Chair of the Defence Select Committee.
+By Rt Hon Tobias Ellwood MP, Chair of Defence Select Committee.

 - Invest in African women as agents of change in the global movement to end FGM.
 Nimco Ali OBE, Co-Founder of The Five Foundation, The Global Partnership To End FGM.

 - There is no denying: Prevention is better than cure: Youth and civil society as safeguards and drivers of climate action.
 By Nisreen Elsaim, Chair of the UN Secretary General’s Youth Advisory Group on Climate Change.

 - Calling for change in a time of crisis.
 Zoë Abrams, Executive director of communications, advocacy and strategy at British Red Cross.